zogzog/cubicweb/doc/book/en/intro/concepts/index.rst

 The repository exposes a `db-api`_ like api but using the RQL instead of SQL.

-You basically get a connection using :ref:`cubicweb.dbapi.connect` , then get a cursor to call its `execute` method which will return result set for the given rql query.
+You basically get a connection using :func:`cubicweb.dbapi.connect` , then get a cursor to call its `execute` method which will return result set for the given rql query.